 Air Commodore Graham Pitchfork MBE is an aviation historian, award-winning author and highly-aclaimed speaker.
 Since retiring from the Royal Air Force after a 36-year career, he has established himself as one of the pre-eminent British historians and writers specialising in RAF history.

 He has authored twelve books, is a regular contributor to several aviation magazines and historical journals and has delivered over 300 lectures and presentations.
 He has also written over 500 obituaries for one of Britain’s foremost newspapers, the Daily Telegraph.

-In additon to his writing, he is currently the national president of the Orders and Medals Research Society, a Vice President of the Yorkshire Air Museum and Chairman of the Buccaneer Aircrew Association.
+In additon to his writing, he is currently the national president of the Orders and Medals Research Society, a Vice President of the Yorkshire Air Museum and Past Chairman of the Buccaneer Aircrew Association.
 He serves on the committee of the RAF Historical Society and is the Archivist of the Aircrew Association.